Management5Exceptions/ProjectManagement/README.md

-# Applylar IOS SDK Integration
+# Applylar iOS SDK Integration

 Appylar library for iOS is a lightweight and easy-to-use Ad integration SDK provided by Appylar.
-SDK enables developers to integrate Appylar Ads in any type of iOS application.
+The SDK enables developers to integrate Appylar Ads in any type of iOS application.

-Appylar provides several types of Ads and enables you to set Ads wherever you want in the application.
+Appylar provides several types of Ads and enables you to place Ads wherever you want in the application.

-The Ads provided by Appylar are like:
+The Ads provided by Appylar are:
  - Banners
  - Interstitials